happykit/auth-email/README.md

-> ⚠️ This is an alpha version and not yet production ready!
+> ⚠ This was an experiment in Next.js authentication.
+>
+> It has since been deprecated.
+We recommend using [NextAuth.js](https://next-auth.js.org/) instead.

 <a id="nav">
   <img src="https://i.imgur.com/fxD3HmM.png" width="100%" />